jajoul/JudgeMe/README.md

 2. Log in to your account at `/auth/login/`.
 3. Create a new post at `/post/create/`.
 4. View the main feed on the home page.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/jajoul/JudgeMe/issues).

 ## Future Development